 Over the years Sturgeon River Pottery has expanded many times to become the icon it is today.
 With over 4 acres of tantalizing garden decor, pottery, petoskey stones, wild bird feeding supplies, Adirondack furniture and other treasures, Sturgeon River is an annual stop for many visitors to Northern Michigan.

 The Andrews’ legacy continues with the second generation of family now owning and operating the business.
 Dana Andrews continues the legacy started by his parents with a passion for retail and ensuring the best shopping experience in Northern Michigan.

-With the help of an exceptional crew and loyal customer base, the Andrews’ have grown Sturgeon River Pottery into the landmark business people enjoy today and hope to continue for generations to come.
+With the help of an exceptional crew and loyal customer base, the Andrews family has grown Sturgeon River Pottery into the landmark business people enjoy today and hope to continue for generations to come.